Houston Stewart Chamberlain

-Born in Hampshire, Chamberlain emigrated to Dresden in adulthood out of an adoration for composer Richard Wagner, and was later naturalised as a German citizen.
-He married Eva von Bülow, Wagner's daughter, in December 1908, twenty-five years after Wagner's death.
+Born in Hampshire, he emigrated to Dresden in adulthood out of an adoration for composer Richard Wagner.
+He married Eva von Bülow, Wagner's biological daughter, in December 1908, twenty-five years after Wagner's death.
+During World War I, Chamberlain sided with Germany against his country of birth.
+He took German citizenship in 1916.

 Early life and education

-Houston Stewart Chamberlain was born in Southsea, Hampshire, England, the son of Rear Admiral William Charles Chamberlain, RN.
-His mother, Eliza Jane, daughter of Captain Basil Hall, RN, died before he was a year old, leading to his being brought up by his grandmother in France.
-His elder brother was Japanologist and Tokyo Imperial University professor Basil Hall Chamberlain.
+Houston Stewart Chamberlain was born in Southsea, Hampshire, England, the son of Rear Admiral William Charles Chamberlain.
+His mother, Eliza Jane, daughter of Captain Basil Hall, died before he was a year old, leading to his being brought up by his grandmother in France.
+His elder brother was professor Basil Hall Chamberlain.
 Chamberlain's poor health frequently led him to being sent to the warmer climates of Spain and Italy for the winter.
 This constant moving about made it hard for Chamberlain to form lasting friendships.

-Cheltenham college
+Cheltenham College

 Chamberlain's education began at a lycée in Versailles and continued mostly in continental Europe, but his father had planned a military career for his son.
 At the age of eleven he was sent to Cheltenham College, an English boarding school that produced many Army and Navy officers.
-Chamberlain grew up in a self-confident, optimistic, Victorian atmosphere that celebrated the nineteenth century as the "Age of Progress"; a time of growing wealth, scientific discoveries, technological advances and democratic political reforms; a world that many Victorians expected to get progressively better and better with Britain leading the way for the rest of the world.

-Chamberlain grew up supportive of the Liberal Party, and shared the general values of 19th-century British liberalism such as a faith in progress, of a world that could only get better, of the greatness of Britain as a liberal democratic and capitalist society.

 Chamberlain deeply disliked Cheltenham College, and felt lonely and out of place there.
 The young Chamberlain was "a compulsive dreamer", more interested in the arts than in the military, and he developed a fondness for nature and a near-mystical sense of self.

+Chamberlain grew up in a self-confident, optimistic, Victorian atmosphere that celebrated the nineteenth century as the "Age of Progress", a world that many Victorians expected to get progressively better with Britain leading the way for the rest of the world.
+He was supportive of the Liberal Party, and shared the general values of 19th-century British liberalism such as a faith in progress, of a world that could only get better, of the greatness of Britain as a liberal democratic and capitalist society.

 Chamberlain's major interests in his studies at Cheltenham were the natural sciences, especially astronomy.
-Chamberlain later recalled: "The starlight exerted an indescribable influence on me.
-The stars seemed closer to me, more gentle, more worthy of trust, and more sympathetic – for that is the only word which describes my feelings – than any of the people around me in school.
+Chamberlain later recalled: "The stars seemed closer to me, more gentle, more worthy of trust, and more sympathetic – for that is the only word which describes my feelings – than any of the people around me in school.
 For the stars, I experienced true friendship".